robur-coop/vm/README.md

 - The current network setup relies on an undocumented external dnsmasq configuration, I'd like to replace this with a MirageOS unikernel.
-- Running VMs regularly will quickly exhaust the host system kernel's entropy pool.
+- Running VMs regularly will quickly exhaust the host system kernel's entropy pool, leading to unexpected hangs of user processes trying to read /dev/random.
 Install `rng-tools5` to start an `rngd` service feeding entropy from hardware sources into the host kernel's entropy pool.
 The guest VM is configured with a `virtio-rng` device which the guest OS should use as an entropy source.